mischareitsma/fis-gtm/tutorial/01-getting-started-with-mumps/01-getting-started-with-mumps.md

 [sourceforge](https://sourceforge.net/projects/fis-gtm/).
 The GT.M download
 comes with a gtminstall script, which can be used to guide a GT.M installation.

-## My First Mumps
+## Hello World

 Mumps is a procedural language, and has an easy to use command line interpreter.
-To start the command line interpreter, direct mode, run `mumps -direct`, or `mumps -dir` for short, this will show the GT.m prompt:
+To start the command line interpreter, direct mode, run `mumps -direct`, or `mumps -dir` for short.
+This will show the GT.m prompt:

 ```text
 [gtm@f4aee20e9eab ~]$ mumps -direct